andy1416/task-manager/README.md

 <h1>Task Manager</h1>
 <h2>Description</h2>
 Task Manager is a powerful task management program designed to help users organize their daily tasks efficiently.
-With intuitive features and a user-friendly interface, TaskMaster simplifies the process of task management, allowing users to focus on their productivity.
+With intuitive features and a user-friendly interface, Task Manager simplifies the process of task management, allowing users to focus on their productivity.
 Whether you're a student, professional, or anyone seeking better organization, TaskMaster is the perfect solution to stay on top of your tasks.

 <h3>Utilized Languages</h3>
 C++